Cum ex Apostolatus Officio History and Status

 of irrefutable proof that he had

-“deviated from the faith” prior to his election.
 The reality is that the penal

 sanctions in Cum Ex Apostolatus were

-even before it was derogated when the 1917 Code of Canon law was enacted.
-The case of Cardinal Manning (and Cardinal
+never enforced, and consequently the legislation had slipped into obsolescence even before it was derogated when the 1917 Code of Canon law was enacted.
+The case of Cardinals Manning and Cardinal

-Newman) proves that someone who publicly defects from the Faith is not barred
+Newman proves that someone who publicly defects from the Faith is not barred

 by “Divine law” from being elevated to the episcopacy (or the papacy) at a